 We understand that faculty, staff, students and all members of the UW-Madison campus community want to provide a warm, welcoming, and inclusive environment for one another.
 One small way we can make UW more inclusive is by using language conscientiously, including pronouns.
 Pronouns are words that a person uses to identify themselves in place of their name; almost everybody, including cisgender people, uses pronouns.
 Some examples of pronouns include: she/her/hers, he/him/his, they/them/theirs, ze/hir/hirs, per/per/pers, etc. In many classes, there will be an option to introduce yourself and your pronouns; though sharing your pronouns is never required, you should feel safe to share your pronouns in the classroom setting.
-For more information, please refer to the Gender and Sexuality Campus Center: https://lgbt.wisc.edu/education/pronouns-matter/
+For more information, please refer to the Gender and Sexuality Campus Center

-■ Pass/Fail grades
+Pass/Fail grades

-Taking a course for a pass/fail grade at UW may be an option.
+Taking one course per term for a pass/fail grade at UW may be an option.
 There are several factors that must be considered before requesting this option.
 Contact your exchange coordinator to explore this option.